Developmental Care

 • Brief interventions by the healthcare provider or other professional to promote child development and well-being

-For children with identified developmental or social emotional concerns:
+Developmental care for children with identified developmental or social-emotional concerns

-• Referral of children identified with a developmental or social emotional concern for a comprehensive diagnostic evaluation
+• Referral of children identified with a developmental or social-emotional concerns for a comprehensive diagnostic evaluation

 • Care coordination to assist the child, family, healthcare team, and other professionals to develop a family centered plan of care to optimize the child’s development and support the family